‘Our country is full’: Trump says migrants straining system

 Trump has been increasingly exasperated at his inability to halt the swelling number of migrants entering the U.S., including thousands who have been released after arriving because border officials have no space for them.
 Arrests along the southern border have skyrocketed in recent months, and border agents were on track to make 100,000 arrests or denials of entry in March, a 12-year high.
 More than half of those are families with children, who require extra care.

 The southern border is nearly 2,000 miles (3,200 kilometers) long and already has about 650 miles (1,050 kilometers) of different types of barriers, including short vehicle barricades and tall steel fences that go up to 30 feet (9 meters) high.
-Most of the fencing was built during the administration of George W. Bush, and there have been updates and maintenance throughout other administrations.
+Most of the fencing was built during George W. Bush’s administration, and there have been updates and maintenance throughout other administrations.

-Trump has yet to complete any new mileage of fencing or other barriers anywhere on the border.
-His administration has only replaced existing fencing, including the section he is touring Friday.
+Trump has yet to complete any new mileage of fencing or other barriers anywhere on the border, though he declared Friday that at least 400 miles (650 kilometers) of the border barrier would be erected over the next two years.
+His administration so far has only replaced existing fencing.
 Construction for that small chunk of fencing cost about $18 million, began in February 2018 and was completed in October.
 Plans to replace that fence date back to 2009, during President Barack Obama’s tenure.

 Administration officials had been studying ways to minimize the economic impact of a potential border closure in case Trump went through with his threat, including keeping trucking lanes open or closing only certain ports.